Skip to main content

 What Does an Epidemiologist Do?

-Dr. Jamie Ritchey and the text Dr. Jamie RitcheyThe roles and responsibilities of an epidemiologist can vary a great deal, based on education, training, job experience, and the needs of the organization or community served.
-“At Inter Tribal Council of Arizona, Inc., a good deal of my time is spent writing grants and planning and managing programs that support (the work of the) tribal health departments," said Dr. Jamie Ritchey, epidemiologist and adjunct faculty at Southern New Hampshire University.
+Dr. Jamie Ritchey, an adjunct faculty member at SNHU“At Inter Tribal Council of Arizona, Inc., a good deal of my time is spent writing grants and planning and managing programs that support (the work of the) tribal health departments," said Dr. Jamie Ritchey, epidemiologist and adjunct faculty at SNHU.
 "While at Broward County Health Department, my primary responsibility was infectious disease outbreak response within the county.”

 • Planning and directing studies of public health problems to find ways of prevention and treatment

-• Supervision of professional, technical, and clerical personnel
+• Supervision of professional, technical and clerical personnel

 What Does an Epidemiologist Study?